MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/quickstart-azure-for-managed-service-identity-aquila-sql-mi-instance.md

 You will need to be the Global Admin/Privileged Role Admin of the subscription to carry out the process below Open the SQL MI Instance and from the ToC, select *Active Directory Admin*.

-Select *Set Admin* in the top bar and in the searchbar, type in the name of your MSI (the same MSI that you provided during the Aquila instance creation flow).
+Select **Set Admin**, search for your MSI (the same MSI that you provided during the Aquila instance creation flow).

-You will see the Admin added to the SQL MI Instance
+You will see the Admin added to the SQL MI Instance.

-In case you see the error below after adding your managed identity account, it means read permissions are not yet provided to your identity.
-Please ensure to provide the necessary permissions before creating your instance, otherwise your instance creation will fail!
+If you see the error after you add managed identity account, it idicates that read permissions are not yet provided to your identity.
+Ensure to provide the necessary permissions before you create your instance, otherwise your instance creation will fail.